Creating Tables using Proc SQL

-The proc SQL create table statement allows you to create tables without rows from column definitions or tables from query results.
+The proc SQL creates table statement allows you to create tables without rows from column definitions or tables from query results.
 You may also use “Create Table” to duplicate an existing table.

 Proc SQL Create Table Like Another Table